SB 474: Physician Orders for Life-sustaining Treatment

 Related Bills (3)

-Bill Number Subject Filed By Relationship Learn more about bill relationships Last Action and Location Track Bills S 476 (c1) Public Records/Compassionate and Palliative Care Plans/Agency for Health Care Administration Brandes Linked Last Action: 1/19/2018 S Now in Governmental Oversight and Accountability -SJ 162 H 1339 Physician Orders for Life-Sustaining Treatment Pigman Similar Last Action: 1/12/2018 H Referred to Health Quality Subcommittee; Civil Justice and Claims Subcommittee; Health and Human Services Committee -HJ 340 H 1341 Pub.
-Rec./Clearinghouse for Compassionate and Palliative Care Plans Pigman Compare Last Action: 1/12/2018 H Referred to Health Innovation Subcommittee; Oversight, Transparency and Administration Subcommittee; Health and Human Services Committee -HJ 340
+Bill Number Subject Filed By Relationship Learn more about bill relationships Last Action and Location Track Bills S 476 (c1) Public Records/Compassionate and Palliative Care Plans/Agency for Health Care Administration Brandes Linked Last Action: 3/10/2018 S Died in Governmental Oversight and Accountability H 1339 Physician Orders for Life-Sustaining Treatment Pigman Similar Last Action: 3/10/2018 H Died in Health Quality Subcommittee H 1341 Pub.
+Rec./Clearinghouse for Compassionate and Palliative Care Plans Pigman Compare Last Action: 3/10/2018 H Died in Health Innovation Subcommittee

 Committee Amendments (1)